Nmontalto/Bytely/README.md

 # Bytely
 URL Shortener Demo Project

+Run the API and Client simultaneously.
+The Client relies on the API.

+Thoughts:

 The project made me think of Bitly right away, so I looked to them as an example and inspiration for keeping the URL short (hence the name that implies this solution produces larger urls than theirs)

 I am using in memory caching, but in the real world we would obviously want to persist this data.
 In the asbsence of a proper datastore, I am using a simple .GetHashCode() on the URL to generate an 'Id', knowing full well that that isn't a good production solution.